rlmajor/Copy_Base_URL/README.md

 ### Installation

+To install the Base URL Retriever using the about:debugging method, follow these steps:

 1. Download the latest version of the Base URL Retriever from the [Releases](https://github.com/your-username/base-url-retriever/releases) page.
-2. Open Firefox and navigate to `about:addons`.
+2. Open Firefox and navigate to `about:debugging`.
-3. Click on the gear icon and select `Install Add-on From File...`.
+3. Click on the `This Firefox` tab.
+4. Click on the `Load Temporary Add-on` button.
-4. Choose the downloaded file and follow the prompts to install.
+5. Choose the downloaded file and follow the prompts to install.

 ## Usage